 Kirsten has also worked with Miami-Dade County Public Schools for 14 years servicing elementary, middle, and high school students.
 Kirsten is fluent in American Sign Language, serves as an adjunct faculty member at the University of Miami within the College of Education, and also provides baby sign language workshops for parents and families.

 Kirsten has always strived to stay up-to-date on the latest research and evidence-based practices.
-In 2001, Kirsten earned her National Board Teaching Certificate as an Exceptional Needs Specialist, focusing on students who are Deaf/Hard of Hearing.
+In 2001, Kirsten earned her National Board Teaching Certificate as an Exceptional Needs Specialist, focusing on students who are Deaf/Hard of Hearing who can get help from an Audiologist.
 Kirsten truly loves working with her clients and their families as well as providing local, state, and national trainings for educators, other team members, and families to further enhance early intervention and appropriate referrals as well as increase the carryover of skills learned in therapy.

 In her spare time, Kirsten loves family time, board games, and being outdoors.
 She’s enjoys working on projects with her son, quiet date nights with her husband, and reading inspirational books.
 One of her biggest priorities is giving back to the community and to others!